-Associate Professor in the School of Computing and Faculty of Engineering
+Associate Professor in the School of Computing (SoC)

-prototyping studio at the Innovation & Design Centric Programme in the Faculty of
+- FrogWorks, a prototyping studio at the iDP in the NUS Faculty of Engineering that was active 2011-2016, and

-I joined NUS after my doctorate, in 1997.
+I joined NUS in 1997.
 Computer Science was

 at the time part of the Department of Information Systems and

 Computer Science in the Faculty of Science.
-The School of Computing
+(SoC

 Before my doctorate,